 What kind of information can I find in databases?
 It depends on the database.
 Most databases help you find articles published in scholarly journals, magazines, and newspapers.
 Some databases help you find primary sources, while others help you find books, technical standards, media sources, and more.
 Some databases help you discover information from any of these sources.

 Can I see a list of databases?
-Use the Database A-Z list above or find a database by subject.
+Use the Database A-Z list above.

 Can I look for a single database?
 Use the library catalog to find any database you need to use or locate it using the Database A-Z list.